 The Government is working with councils to support communities across the state in response to COVID-19.
-This includes making these orders to allow for development to be carried out without the normal planning approval in order to protect the health, safety and welfare of everyone.
+This includes making this order to allow for development to be carried out without the normal planning approval in order to protect the health, safety and welfare of everyone.
 The list of orders currently in force is at planningportal.nsw.gov.au/Orders, and will be updated progressively.
+(Look under 'Ministerial Orders 2020-21'.)